Isotropic covariance functions on graphs and their edges: Introduction

 We develop a generalization of a linear network which we call a {graph with Euclidean edges}.
-Essentially, this is a graph $(\mathcal V, \mathcal E)$ where each edge $e\in \mathcal E$ is additionally associated to an abstract set in bijective correspondence with a line segment of $\Bbb R$.
+Essentially, this is a graph $(\mathcal V, \mathcal E)$ where each edge $e\in \mathcal E$ is additionally associated to an abstract set in bijective correspondence with a line segment of $\mathbb R$.
 Treating the edges as abstract sets allows us to consider points on the graph that are either vertices or points on the edges, and the bijective assumption gives each edge set a (one-dimensional) Cartesian coordinate system for measuring distances between any two points on the edge (therefore the terminology Euclidean edges).
 The within-edge Cartesian coordinate system will be used to extend the geodesic and the resistance metric on the vertex set to the whole graph (including points on the edges).
-Our objective then is to construct parametric families of isotropic covariance functions over graphs with Euclidean edges with respect to the two metrics (in fact our covariance functions will be (strictly) positive definite).
-Thereby isotropic Gaussian random fields on the whole graph can be constructed; in turn, a rich class of isotropic point process models on the whole graph can be constructed via a log Gaussian Cox process \citep{moeller:syversveen:waagepetersen:98,moeller:waagepetersen:03}.
+Our objective then is to construct parametric families of covariance functions over graphs with Euclidean edges which are isotropic with respect to the geodesic metric and the resistance metric developed below (in fact our covariance functions will be (strictly) positive definite).
+Thereby a rich class of isotropic Gaussian random fields on the whole graph can be constructed and inferred via likelihood methods.
+Finally, we remark that the validity of these isotropic covariance functions also allows the construction of isotropic point process models on the whole graph constructed via a log Gaussian Cox process \citep{moeller:syversveen:waagepetersen:98,moeller:waagepetersen:03}.
 We leave this and other applications of our paper for future work.